awsdocs/amazon-elasticache-docs/doc_source/redis/at-rest-encryption.md

 When creating a replication group, you can pick one of the following options:
 + **Default** – This option uses service managed encryption at rest\.
-+ **Customer managed CMK ** – This option allows you to provide the Key ID/ARN from AWS KMS for encryption at rest\.
++ **Customer managed key ** – This option allows you to provide the Key ID/ARN from AWS KMS for encryption at rest\.

-To learn how to create AWS KMS master keys, see [Create Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*
+To learn how to create AWS KMS root keys, see [Create Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*

 **Contents**
 + [Enabling At\-Rest Encryption on an Existing Redis Cluster](#at-reset-encryption-enable-existing-cluster)